OmerKahveci03/ranked-dst-app-python/README.md

 ### To Do:
-1. Establish a websocket connection with the backend server
-2. Setup user login.
+1. Setup user login.
 Replace klei secret logic with simple username/password and then recieve an auth token that doesn't expire
-3. On a certain socket event run the create world logic
-4. Implement the dedicated server tools searcher again
+2. Implement the dedicated server tools searcher again
+3. Make the ui nice.
+Use images and have animations